Private Opera: The company

+At first the company was organised in Abramtsevo Estate located north of Moscow.

 Later years

 In Moscow the opera was located in the house at the Bolshaya Dmitrovskaya street, known as "Solodovnikov Theatre", built in 1894–1895 by Russiant merchant and music lover Gavrila Solodovnikov (1826–1901).
 Later the house was burned down and the Private Opera moved into the theatre "Paradis" («Парадиз»), at 19/13, Bolshaya Nikitskaya Street (present-day Mayakovsky Theater).

 The repertoire included many operas by foreign composers as well as the following works by Russian composers: